33 Essential Spices I Recommend Stocking Up On

 34. Everything Bagel Seasoning:

 Karl reminded me about this one.
-It’s perfect on bread dough and biscuits to name a few items.
+It’s perfect on bread dough and biscuits, among other items.
 It’s a combination of so many spices, it’s cheaper to buy the bottle than make it myself.
-Sure, we have these ingredients in our pantry, but I just buy the bottle.
+Sure, we have these ingredients in our pantry, but I just bought the bottle.
 It has poppy seeds, some toasted sesame seeds, a little dried garlic, some dried onion, and salt.

 Final Word

-My list of 33 essential spices I recommend to stock up on certainly isn’t all-inclusive.
+My list of 33 essential spices I recommend stocking up on is certainly not exhaustive.
 There are some I didn’t include that you have stored on your pantry shelves.
 They could be caraway, cardamom, cloves, coriander, mace, saffron, vanilla, allspice, rosemary, turmeric, and others.
-We all have our favorites and we’ve learned to put many of them to use during our meal prep journey.
+We all have our favorites, and we’ve learned to put many of them to use during our meal prep journey.

 They last longer then folks think.